bisqet/blancExtension/README.md

 # blancExtension
-Extension which will replace all images in the web to blank not breaking site flow
+Extension which will replace all images in the web to blanc not breaking site flow

+#THIS NOT WORK:
 https://developer.chrome.com/extensions/samples#search:image<br>

 ##tips: